理由(=riyuu):How to make excuses & explain reasons in Japanese (Request Lesson)

 =Ame no tame basu ga okureta.

-=Because of rain, the bus came late.
+= Because of the rain, the bus came late.

 Note :

-What is the difference between 雨のせいで(=ame no seide), 雨のお陰で(=Ame no okage de) and 雨の(=Ame no tame)
+What is the difference between 雨のせいで ( = ame no seide), 雨のお陰で ( = Ame no okage de) and 雨の( = Ame no tame)

 Ex.子供が病気の為、今日は早引きをさせて下さい。

-=Kodomo ga byouki no tame kyou wa hayabiki wo sasete kudasai.
+= Kodomo ga byouki no tame kyou wa hayabiki wo sasete kudasai.

-=Since my child is sick, please let me leave earlier today.
+= Since my child is sick, please let me leave earlier today.

 You can also say,

-*子供が病気なので
+* 子供が病気なので

-=Kodomo ga byouki nanode
+= Kodomo ga byouki nanode

-=Kodomo ga byoukina monde (This is very casual.
+= Kodomo ga byoukina monde (This is very casual.
 It is also a dialect in certain regions in Japan)

 <How do you say “because”>